jamesplease/fade-dropdown-menu/README.md

 ### Compatibility

-In the form it's given in, this will only work properly on IE9+
+In the form it's given in, this will only work properly on IE8+ (so long as you declare a doctype, which you should, anyway)

+If you remove the CSS arrows, this will work on IE6+